Vegan, gluten-free and nut-free version of classic French dessert Dacquoise that tastes just divine.

 The best thing is to prepare all of the elements the night before and then just finish the dacquoise before serving or serve it within two hours or so after decorating.
 The meringue will become moist after being layered with the fillings.

-- 70g sunflower seeds, ground into flour consistency
+- 1/3 cup sunflower seeds, ground into flour consistency (70 grams)

 - Chocolate ganache: make the night before

-- Line large baking sheet with baking paper and draw eight 9cm (3½") size circles, keeping some space in between.
+- Line large baking sheet with baking paper and draw eight 3 1/2" (9cm) size circles, keeping some space in between.
 Turn the paper over so the pencil line is at the bottom.

 - To make the meringue place the aquafaba into a bowl of stand-up mixer and beat on high speed for at least 10 minutes until soft peaks.
 Add cream of tartar halfway in between.

-- Now start adding the sugar 1tbsp at the time and whip for at least another 5 minutes until you have a really thick meringue batter that forms stiff peaks.
+- Now start adding the sugar 1 tablespoon at a time and whip for at least another 5 minutes until you have a really thick meringue batter that forms stiff peaks.
 It should hold its shape once ready.
 Remove the bowl from the mixer.

-- Whisk the sunflower seed flour with tapioca flour and using large wooden spoon gently fold into the meringue.
+- Whisk the sunflower seed flour with tapioca flour and using a large wooden spoon gently fold it into the meringue.

 - Use a piping bag fitted with a large round nozzle and pipe eight circles.
-If you have little bit of leftover mix pipe few small shapes to finish the mix.
+If you have a little bit of leftover mix pipe a few small shapes to finish the mix.

-- Bake for 1 hour on 100°C (200F).
+- Bake for 1 hour at 200 °F (100 °C).
 Now turn the oven off and leave it inside the oven until cooled down.
 I just left it in the oven overnight.

 - Before serving spoon the chocolate ganache into a piping bag fitted with a large round nozzle and the sunflower agar cream into a piping bag fitted with a large star nozzle.